 - May 27, 2006 - April 22, 2007

-At a time when the very idea of history seemed under siege — by governments grown forgetful, by media which assaults already shortened attention spans with ever tighter news cycles, and by historians themselves, who provocatively re-interpret long-held truths — artists exploited the material of history to shape and give new meaning to the present.
+At a time when the very idea of history seemed under siege — by governments grown forgetful, by media assaulting already shortened attention spans with ever tighter news cycles, and by historians themselves, provocatively re-interpreting long-held truths — artists exploited the material of history to shape and give new meaning to the present.
 Ahistoric Occasion: Artists Making History spotlighted the growing interest in historic reenactment and revision in contemporary art.
 The show included over 30 works ranging from video to sculpture to photography.
-Participating artists included Paul Chan, Jeremy Deller, Felix Gmelin, Kerry James Marshall, Trevor Paglen, Greta Pratt, Dario Robleto, Nebojsa Seric-Shoba, Yinka Shonibare, and Allison Smith, plus a new site-specific commission by Peggy Diggs.
+Participating artists included Paul Chan, Jeremy Deller, Felix Gmelin, Kerry James Marshall, Trevor Paglen, Greta Pratt, Dario Robleto, Nebojsa Seric Shoba, Yinka Shonibare, and Allison Smith, plus a new site-specific commission by Peggy Diggs.

-The artists of Ahistoric Occasion address the question “What are the stories from the past that make us who we are?”
-Momentous events such as the Civil War, the Battle of Verdun, or the Cold War may stand out, but the artists in Ahistoric Occasion asked what exactly do they mean?
-In crafted sculpture, mesmerizing video, and ornate textiles, these artists produced a non-traditional look at history at the beginning of the 21st century.
-They force us to consider the legacy of the epic battles we think we know and the residue of hidden tales buried by time.
+The artists of Ahistoric Occasion addressed the question, “What are the stories from the past that make us who we are?”
+Momentous events such as the Civil War, the Battle of Verdun, or the Cold War may stand out, but the artists in Ahistoric Occasion asked, “What exactly do they mean?”
+In crafted sculpture, mesmerizing video, and ornate textiles, these artists produced a non traditional look at history at the beginning of the 21st-century.
+They forced us to consider the legacy of the epic battles we think we know and the residue of hidden tales buried by time.

 In 2001, artist Jeremy Deller made The Battle of Orgreave, a recreation of a 1984 miners strike in Sheffield — a pivotal moment in British labor history.
 This civil battle was the culmination of a summer-long strike by 5,000 coal miners, and the reenactment was richly detailed with vintage 1984 costumes, choreographed battle plans, 800 cast extras (including 280 local residents who had participated in an earlier strike), 1,000 fake bricks for miners to throw, and stadium seating for spectators.
 The accompanying film shot by Mike Figgis (with support by Art Angel) brought an intense moment of local history to national attention.
-In addition to the film, Ahistoric Occasion includes Memory Bucket by Deller from 2003, a video and series of C-prints as well as his History of the World (1997 – 2004) wall drawing.
+In addition to the film, Ahistoric Occasion included Memory Bucket by Deller from 2003 and a video and series of C-prints, as well as his History of the World (1997-2004) wall drawing.

 Sculpture as History

-Dario Robleto’s meticulous reconstructions and samplings utilize the stuff of history as both medium and as a kind of material evidence.
-From pulverized human bone to gunpowder from a civil war battle, the list of media in Robleto’s works is itself essential.
+Dario Robleto’s meticulous reconstructions and samplings utilized the stuff of history as both medium and as a kind of material evidence.
+From pulverized human bone to gunpowder from a Civil War battle, the list of media in Robleto’s works is itself essential.
 Objects that existed in one state and for one purpose are transformed into new objects that rely in large part on associations with their prior existence for meaning and purpose.
-For example, his work Our Sin Was In Our Hips (2001-2002), brings to life a pair of hip bones cast from the pulverized physical remnants of his parents’ lives.
-The vulcanized LP’s that make up the female pelvis bone come from Robleto’s mother’s collection of 45 records, while the male pelvis is fashioned from his father’s 33’s.
-The hips are locked in a perpetual dance joined by music and bone.
+For example, his work Our Sin Was In Our Hips (2001-2002) brought to life a pair of hip bones cast from the pulverized physical remnants of his parents’ lives.
+The vulcanized LPs that made up the female pelvis bone come from Robleto’s mother’s collection of 45 records, while the male pelvis is fashioned from his father’s 33s.
+The hips were locked in a perpetual dance joined by music and bone.
 The exhibition included six of Robleto’s installations dating from 2000 to 2004 with materials ranging from bacteria cultured from the grooves of Negro prison songs and prison choir records to pulp made from a poem a WWI soldier wrote while recovering in the hospital, to dried and crushed chrysanthemum petals.

-Yinka Shonibare’s Space Walk (2002) includes a male and female astronaut floating outside a large satellite.
-Their clothes are covered in a dizzying array of African American pop icons including Martin Luther King, Billy Holiday, and James Brown.
-Outer space might feel like a strange site to celebrate black identity, but Shonibare’s juxtaposition forces closer consideration.
-Both outer space and Africa have often been described in literature, travel guides, and fiction as final frontiers in man’s pursuit of progress and adventure.
-Shonibare’s work seems to bring the very idea of historical progress into question.
-Nine mannequins from Shonibare’s 2004 film Un Ballo in Mascheran were installed alongside the film and ten still photos from the film.
+Yinka Shonibare’s Space Walk (2002) included a male and female astronaut floating outside a large satellite.
+Their clothes were covered in a dizzying array of African-American pop icons including Martin Luther King, Billie Holiday, and James Brown.
+Outer space might feel like a strange site to celebrate black identity, but Shonibare’s juxtaposition forced closer consideration.
+Both outer space and Africa have often been described in literature, travel guides, and fiction as final frontiers in humans’ pursuit of progress and adventure.
+Her work seemed to bring the very idea of historical progress into question.
+Nine mannequins from Shonibare’s 2004 film Un Ballo in Maschera were installed alongside the film, as well as ten still photos from the film.

-For the past ten years, Allison Smith has conducted an investigation of the Civil War reenactment community, a group of living historians and play actors who re-stage the events of the Civil War period.
+For the ten years prior to Ahistoric Occasion, Allison Smith conducted an investigation of the Civil War reenactment community, a group of living historians and play actors who re-stage the events of the Civil War period.
 Smith is interested in “trench art” — art made by soldiers from the materials of war.
-Her Victory Hall (2005)is a large wall work made from a constellation of over 100 wooden rifles, sabers, pistols and side knives — all weapons employed during the Civil War – arranged in an ornamental pattern.
-The work at once suggests an arms exposition hall and a disarming array of large toys.
+Her Victory Hall (2005) was a large wall work made from a constellation of over 100 wooden rifles, sabers, pistols, and side knives — all weapons employed during the Civil War – arranged in an ornamental pattern.
+The work at once suggested an arms exposition hall and a disarming array of large toys.
 Three additional works from 2005-2006, Notion Nanny, Public Address, and Camp Curtain were on display.

 Photography and Videography Chronicle Diversity and Change

-Greta Pratt’s individual and group photographic portraits of members of The Association of Lincoln Presenters reveal a subtle luminosity against a soft gray and green landscape — referencing both historical portrait painting and what Pratt calls “the vast American wilderness where the common man was able to build a new life.”
-Each Lincoln impersonator gains nuance as his image contrasts with the next.
-With each re-interpretation of Lincoln the differences become more prominent than the similarities.
-Of the series, Pratt writes, “These photographs are a continuation of my quest to understand how I, and we, remember history.
+Greta Pratt’s individual and group photographic portraits of members of The Association of Lincoln Presenters revealed a subtle luminosity against a soft gray and green landscape — referencing both historical portrait painting and what Pratt calls “the vast American wilderness where the common man was able to build a new life.”
+Each Lincoln impersonator gained nuance as his image contrasted with the next.
+With each re-interpretation of Lincoln, the differences became more prominent than the similarities.
+Of the series, Pratt wrotes, “These photographs are a continuation of my quest to understand how I, and we, remember history.
 My hope is to comment on the way a society, composed of individuals, is held together through the creation of its history and heroic figures.”

-Nebojsa Seric Shoba’s powerful photographic series of battlefields are tranquil, almost touching, documentations of historic battles, prisons, and atrocities.
-The traumatic story of these sites feels oddly delicate.
+Nebojsa Seric Shoba’s powerful photographic series of battlefields were tranquil, almost touching, documentations of historic battles, prisons, and atrocities.
+The traumatic story of these sites felt oddly delicate.
 The potential of the sites of such large-scale violence and destruction to sink quickly back into the earth and memory haunts the viewing of Shoba’s photographs.
 Eight of the photographs were included in the exhibition.

-Then a PhD student in geography at the University of California at Berkeley, Trevor Paglen has described himself as an “experimental geographer,” positing that history is literally built onto, and into, the face of the earth.
-Employing geography to examine and expose land use, his work focuses specifically on sites expressly removed from public visibility, including incarceration facilities and secret military bases.
-His Restricted Area (2006) comprises 12 photographs, four documents, four patches and two coins.
+Then a Ph.D. student in geography at the University of California at Berkeley, Trevor Paglen described himself as an “experimental geographer,” positing that history is literally built onto, and into, the face of the earth.
+Employing geography to examine and expose land use, his work focused specifically on sites expressly removed from public visibility, including incarceration facilities and secret military bases.
+His Restricted Area (2006) comprised 12 photographs, four documents, four patches, and two coins.

-Born in Hong Kong and raised in Nebraska, Paul Chan culls from literature, film history, political philosophy, religion, and current affairs to create lush video landscapes rich with iconographic detail and symbolic resonance as well as charcoal drawings, double-sided flash-animated video projections, and unabashedly leftist pamphlets.
-His video included in Ahistoric Occasion, Happiness (finally) after 35,000 years of civilization (2000-2003), blends the utopian visions of nineteenth-century philosopher Charles Fourier with the sexually sordid world of outsider artist Henry Darger.
-Chan’s new 2006 series of charcoal drawings titled On Democracy were also part of the exhibition.
+Born in Hong Kong and raised in Nebraska, Paul Chan culled from literature, film history, political philosophy, religion, and current affairs to create lush video landscapes rich with iconographic detail and symbolic resonance as well as charcoal drawings, double-sided flash-animated video projections, and unabashedly leftist pamphlets.
+His video included in Ahistoric Occasion, Happiness (finally) after 35,000 years of civilization (2000-2003), blended the utopian visions of nineteenth-century philosopher Charles Fourier with the sexually sordid world of outsider artist Henry Darger.
+Chan’s new 2006 series of charcoal drawings titled On Democracy was also part of the exhibition.